choulab/lab-website/content/news/25-06-26-crbi-create/index.md

 ---
-title: Shana and Farshad present their projects at the CRBI NSERC CREATE Conference
+title: Shana and Farshad representing the lab at the CRBI NSERC CREATE Conference
 date: 2025-06-26
 tags: ["news", "2025", "socials", "featured"]
 profile: false